pydanny/daniel-blog-fasthtml/posts/course.fast.ai/course-fastai-lesson-00.md

 ## Summary / Takeaway

-My methodology for learning and teaching is similar, but Jeremy's approach is to focus on repetition of coding and questioning.
+My methodology for learning and teaching is similar, but Jeremy's approach focuses much more on repetition and questioning:

 1. After you see a demo, you try it out yourself.
 2. You experiment, then you start from scratch and try to implement that yourself as well.